 - Modulating: With a modulating furnace, the system ramps up and down to provide the right amount of heat at the right time, no matter what the conditions are.
 Thanks to the included variable speed blower, the furnace fan usually operates at a low to medium speed (think less energy consumption).
 It’s the most efficient of the three furnace types.

-Here’s what happens when PV Heating & Air performs your central heating installation
+Here’s what happens when PV Heating, Cooling & Plumbing performs your central heating installation

 - A consultant performs a load calculation to determine the right size for your furnace.
 In many cases, this will be a different size from your current furnace.